vidyakdl/ecs-app-infra/README.md

 3. **Implement Auto-Scaling for ECS Tasks**
    - Consider implementing auto-scaling for ECS tasks based on CPU or memory utilization to improve scalability and cost efficiency.

-4. **Add Health Checks and Monitoring**
-   - Set up proper health checks for ECS tasks and integrate with CloudWatch for monitoring application health and performance.

 5. **Improve CI/CD Pipeline**
    - Enhance the GitHub Actions workflow by adding tests, linting, and security checks before deployment.